|Campus setting||Information not available|

 Living on campus gives you opportunities and advantages that can make your college experience more memorable, more enjoyable, and more successful.
 The Residence Life program at Grand Valley State University provides students with an opportunity to live independently in a supportive environment.
 The design of our residential communities is intentional, promoting community and campus involvement, and also contributing to friendships that will last a lifetime.
 Our staff focuses on the development of our residents, helping them become contributing members of a global society.

-Courses available 10Applied and Pure Sciences 1 Business and Management 1 Engineering 2 English Language 1 Health and Medicine 1 Humanities & Social Sciences 1 Law 1 MBA 1 Sports Science 1
+Courses available 10Applied, Pure Sciences 1 Business, Management 1 Engineering 2 English Language 1 Health and Medicine 1 Humanities & Social Sciences 1 Law 1 MBA 1 Sports Science 1

 Be the first one!